 |

-I work on Prediction Markets (AKA Idea Futures).
+I worked on Prediction Markets (AKA Idea Futures) for several years.
+It started as work on my own time, and evolved into a position with CommerceNet.
 I've been interested in these markets since the late 1980s, and have been participating (at the Foresight Exchange) since '92 or '93.
-I helped run a private real-money market in 1999, and have been building sofware to implement them since 2003.
-Currently, I am working full-time to build Zocalo, an Open Source toolkit for Prediction Markets, hosted at sourceforge.
+I helped run a private real-money market in 1999, and wrote sofware to implement them from 2003 through 2009.
+I built Zocalo, an Open Source toolkit for Prediction Markets, hosted at sourceforge.
 From March, 2005 through July, 2006, I worked on this project in CommerceNet's research lab as Principal Investigator.
-I continue to pursue the project now, without outside funding.
-Prediction Markets and Zocalo are major themes in my blog.
+After my stint at CommerceNet ended, I continued to pursue the project for a couple more years, working with groups at MIT and Chapman University.

 In my spare time, I'm a rock climber, I play ice hockey (I took a class in the spring of 2003; it had been twenty years since I played pick-up hockey in college.)
-I no longer play volleyball, (my knees gave out.)
-I do play backgammon, and read Science fiction.
-(I'm currently the president of the board of the Libertarian Futurist Society.)
-I'm also in a reading group, which I attend regularly since the group usually meets at my house.
+I'm playing doubles volleyball again at Google, and read Science fiction.
+(I was the president of the board of the Libertarian Futurist Society from 2002 to 2011 and am currently Treasurer.)
+I'm in a reading group that used to meet in person, but has been meeting via Zoom since the beginning of 2020.
+This replaces a previous group that has since disbanded.
 I'm an inveterate game player.
-I'm in a couple of games in a PBEM zine, Variable Pig.
-I keep track of the Maps for a Railway Rivals game I'm playing in using Adobe Photoshop and post them here so the other players can proofread them for me.
+I play games via email hosted by a few different zines: Variable Pig (Jim Reader), Dane's Games (Dane Maslen), Back of the Envelope (Tom Howell) where I'm now running a game called Fuzzy Borders, and SOB (Chris Hassler).
+I keep track of the Maps for the Railway Rivals games I play using SeaShore and usually post them here in case other players are interested.

 I also like to watch Hockey, and Bike racing.
 (Since we don't watch TV, we only see sports we're willing to watch in person.)